 Are you using a Test and Trace system?

-Yes – the Test and Trace system is an important way for all organisations to safeguard against the impact of the pandemic.
+Yes – the Test and Trace system is an important way for all organisations to safeguard against the impact and spread of the pandemic.
 Most of the information we need is already collected with your booking, however please make sure that you do include your phone number in the booking process.
 This is mandatory for all visitors, and the information will be shared with NHS Test and Trace in a GDPR compliant manner.

 How far in advance of the show should I arrive?

 We will be allowing visitors with tickets into the auditorium 30 mins before the show commences to allow plenty of time to find your seat and avoid queues or multiples parties entering at once.